thunlp/OpenNE/README.md

 - **A unified framework**: We provide a unified framework for self-supervised/unsupervised node representation learning.
 Our models include unsupervised network embedding (NE) methods (DeepWalk, Node2vec, HOPE, GraRep, LLE, Lap, TADW, GF, LINE, SDNE) and recent self-supervised graph embedding methods (GAE, VGAE).

-- **Efficiency**: We provide faster and more efficient models than those in the previous version.
-The table below shows performances of OpenNE-PyTorch models with default arguments on Cora Dataset as compared with the previous version, where "F1/Accuracy" refers to accuracy in GCN and micro F1-scores in other models, and "Time" refers to training time.
+- **Efficiency**: We provide faster and more efficient models and better default hyper-parameter settings than those in the previous version.
+The table below shows performances of OpenNE-PyTorch models on Cora Dataset as compared with the previous version, where "F1/Accuracy" refers to accuracy in GCN and micro F1-scores in other models, and "Time" refers to training time.
+ Hyperparameters are set to default values unless specified in "Remarks".
+We also list results of our new models, GAE and VGAE.

 <table cellspacing='1' bgcolor='#fefefe'>